pottekkat/personal-website/content/about.md

 *_This list is not exhaustive._
 ## About Me

+{{< blockquote author="J.K.
+Rowling" link="https://www.shmoop.com/quotes/it-is-our-choices-that-show-what-we-truly-are.html" title="Harry Potter and the Chamber of Secrets" >}}
+  It is our choices, Harry, that show what we truly are, far more than our abilities.
+{{< /blockquote >}}

 I am Navendu Pottekkat.
 I am from [Chittur](https://goo.gl/maps/5AhUrxvBZMiFrbYB6), a small town in South India.

 Our town is known for its paddy fields and its toddy (palm wine) shops.
 We also commemorate a war ([Konganpada festival](https://www.onmanorama.com/travel/kerala/2018/06/30/konganpada-a-war-that-became-a-festival.html)) (said to have occurred around AD 918) we won over the king of Kongu (said to be present day [Coimbatore](https://goo.gl/maps/pERBjPQX8NEPw1kx6)) every year for a couple of days.
 The father of the [Malayalam](https://en.wikipedia.org/wiki/Malayalam) language, [Thunjathu Ramanujan Ezhuthachan](https://en.wikipedia.org/wiki/Thunchaththu_Ezhuthachan) spent his last days on the banks on the river [Sokanashini](https://en.wikipedia.org/wiki/Kannadipuzha_River) which is the heart of Chittur.